interferopy/interferopy/README.md

 ## Acknowledgement

-If you make use of Intereropy in your work, please cite it as *Boogaard, Meyer & Novak (2021)*, using the following BibTeX entry:
+If you make use of Interferopy in your work, please cite it as *Boogaard, Meyer & Novak (2021)*, using the following BibTeX entry:

 ```
 @software{interferopy,